or

 What are the negative environmental impacts of the Olympics?

 Typically, the environmental footprint of the Olympics is pretty high.
-And considering what a massive undertaking the Games themselves usually turn out to be, that's pretty understandable.
 In some cases, host cities have had to completely overhaul their infrastructure to support the influx of thousands of athletes and millions of spectators.

-Most of the time, the combination of added energy, construction, air travel, food, and resources transform the Games into environmental disasters in their own right.
-According to Impactscool, the 2014 Sochi Winter Olympics is a prime example of the Olympics’ inherently unsustainable nature in terms of construction, illegal dumping, habitat destruction, and industrial waste spillage.
+The combination of added energy, construction, air travel, food, and resources arguably transform the Games into environmental disasters in their own right.
+According to Impactscool, the 2014 Sochi Winter Olympics are a prime example of the Games’ inherently unsustainable nature, specifically in relation to construction, illegal dumping, habitat destruction, and industrial waste spillage.

 Article continues below advertisement